 Middle Ranch Territory.
-The Middle Ranch pair (Fig. 2) used the same nest as in 2016.
+The Middle Ranch pair (Fig. 2) used a new nest this season at the western end of Thompson Reservoir.
 The female previously lost both her wing markers, but we believe she was A-37, who was produced by eagles at the ACC and hacked on Santa Cruz in 2005.
 The male was K-08, who hatched at the West End nest in 2010.
-The birds had 2 eggs by 19 February.
-However, both eggs were lost within days of their expected hatch.
-On 20 April, the pair were found building a new nest located on the west end of Thompson Reservoir, but there was no additional breeding attempt.
+The birds had at least 1 egg by 20 February.
+There was at least one nestling present on 20 March (Table 1).
+We were unable to band this eaglet because the nest is located in the top of a eucalyptus tree with no safe anchor points for a climbing rope.

 Twin Rocks Territory.
-The Twin Rocks pair (Fig. 2) used the same nest as in 2017.
-We were unable to confirm the identity of either adult this season, but both had orange wing markers.
-In 2017, the male was K-00, who hatched at the Pinnacle Rock nest in 2007, and the female was K-95, who hatched at the Pinnacle Rock nest in 2010.
+The Twin Rocks pair (Fig. 2) used the same nest as in 2018.
+The male was K-00, who hatched at the Pinnacle Rock nest in 2007, and the female was K-95, who hatched at the Pinnacle Rock nest in 2010.
 These birds are half-siblings because there were different females breeding at the Pinnacle Rock nest in 2007 and 2010.
-The birds were first observed incubating on 19 February and were seen incubating multiple times up to 19 April with no indication of nestlings.
-By 14 May the nest had failed.
+The birds were incubating on 24 February and there were at least two nestlings present on 4 April.
+We entered the nest for banding on 6 May and there was only 1 eaglet present (Fig. 6, Table 1).